ChatDeBlofeld/seafile-arm-docker/README.md

 The topology provided should easily fulfill basic use cases.
 For a finer configuration, see the docs mentioned above.

+>Note: **the `compose.sh` script is a shortcut to the `docker-compose` cmd which assembles the right files for your configuration.
+You should use it instead of `docker-compose` to get the best results.**

 #### Configuration

 Copy the `.env.example` file: